thatvirtualboy/thatvirtualboy.github.io/_pages/echodots.md

 • Tap a wrong color?
 Tap the *Undo* button before submitting a row
 • Need to see the sequence again?
 Tap the *Echo* button to rewatch the sequence.
 But be careful!
 Echos are a precious resource in Echodots!

-**Free to play**: Echodots is free to play with no ads and no subscriptions.
-For additional perks and gameplay customization, *Echodots+* is available for a one-time purchase.
+**Free to play**: Echodots is committed to delivering a delightful, uninterrupted experience, free of ads and subscriptions.
+For players seeking that extra edge, *Echodots+* is available as a one-time purchase, offering immediate and lasting value.

 **Casual play**: Pick up and put down Echodots without worry of losing your progress for the day.
 Submitted guesses are saved and the path to victory is ready when you are.